0bkevin/mustafinho/AMA.md

 Yes, but I'm still waiting for my booster shot(3rd dosse)

-# What Would you Ask & Seek at Your Next Company?
+# :dancer: What Would you Ask & Seek at Your Next Company?

 ## What are your meetings like?
 How many per week would I be expecting in this role?